 The ocean continues to move inland, undercutting the bank.
 "Dune stabilization" efforts don't seem to be working, mostly because of natural erosion apparently.
 Vehicle tracks show lots of vehicles have been driving on beach in allowable areas.
 Sand and rocks have filled in between Cape Kiwanda and offshore rocks where...read more

-Most people were on the north side of the dune, not in my mile.
-Two hang gliders and 3 vehicles with helpers/onlookers with them.
+Most people were on the south side of the dune, not in my mile.
+Two hang gliders and 3 vehicles with helpers/onlookers with them on north side.
 A few people walking the beach, two with dogs.
 A couple kids playing in the waves.
-Very wide beach on this minus tide with a wrack...read more
+Very wide beach on this minus tide...read more

 About 20 people, all but 2 from cars parked below the dune, walking on beach and climbing the north side of the dune, with 2 dogs.
 Jillions of little sand crabs in the low tide zone burrowing in the sand and gathering in little pools.
 I have never seen the...read more